tctimmeh/dc-django-base/README.rst

 to create a page object::

     class ThingDetailPage(PageObject):
-        _urlPattern = '/thing/{thingId}/'
+        _urlPattern = 'thing:detail'
         _pageName = 'Thing Detail'

 The PageObject requires 2 class-level attributes: `_urlPattern` and `_pageName`.
-The url pattern describes the URL of the page.
+The url pattern specifies a named URL pattern for the page under test.
-Use python format specifiers in place of the variable parts of the url.
 The page name is used for logging purposes.

 Create a new instance of a page object by passing it a selenium webdriver instance and any other keyword arguments necessary to fill in the variables fields of the url pattern.
 For example::